 What was only to be considered as a lighthearted joke amongst a community of people, actually became a widespread and culturally appropriated event where Blacks, Africans and African Americans, from all over the world wore African inspired fashion that accentuated African culture and pride; whether you were of direct African nationality or of ethnicity, Black Panther made it very evident that the love for our roots was not something to disregard when paying homage to a film that represented us in a way that has been long overdue in many ways than none.
 While the elation from Black Panther impacted many to a degree of allowing this film to set the standards for what we expect to carry out in the near future, it’s still inclusive to convey the importance of why this particular film stands out and is set apart from all others in the history of Black films.

-During the month of February, we celebrate the historical events and individuals that make up Black History Month; A month where primarily African Americans and Black people alike commemorate the greater accomplishments and acknowledgements of the history of our race that might have been dismissed in the nature of our textbook history lessons.
-There has been a forever battle in the war zone of racism, systematic oppression and injustices between those that continue to aggressively and subtly engage in the acts that only furthers the intent of projecting hindrance in our future that is a clear reminder of our past, as I’ve mentioned many times in past post anti black voices; by those, with the same ancestral bloodline, that are fully submissive only to ridicule those who counteract and then the many that rise up with allies ready to join forces in fighting to protect a proactive stance.
+During the month of February, we celebrate the historical events and individuals that make up Black History Month.
+It is a month where primarily African Americans and Black people alike, commemorate the greater accomplishments and acknowledgements for the history of our race that might have been dismissed in the nature of our textbook history lessons.
+There has been a forever battle in the war zone of racism, systematic oppression and injustices between those that continue to aggressively and subtly engage in the acts that only furthers the intent to project the hindrance in our future; a clear reminder of our past, as I’ve mentioned many times in past post anti black voices; by those, with the same ancestral bloodline.
+Those that are fully submissive only to ridicule those who counteract and then the many that rise up with allies ready to join forces in fighting to protect a proactive stance.